 As this is the email address where all correspondence will be sent to, it is important that you keep your email account up-to-date.

 Please notify firstname.lastname@example.org with any change of postal address clearly indicating whether this is your correspondence or home address and the dates it is valid until.

-Don't forget to quote your full name and student reference number!
+Don't forget to quote your full name and ID number!

 Where can I find out the timetable for my programme?